Skip to Main Content

 You do not need to pay an open access publication fee in order for your article to enjoy the benefits of open access or to comply with funder or REF open access requirements.
 Depositing your accepted manuscript in the research repository (see "Sharing via the White Rose Repository") will normally fulfil both of these aims.

 However, you may prefer the final published version of your article to be openly available and there are a number of possible routes to explore to make this happen.
-Nearly two-thirds of research articles produced by University of York authors are published via this "Gold" route.
+Different journal types will offer different options for this "Gold" open access:

 In most cases you must be the author submitting the article details within the publisher's system to be eligible for an agreement.
 Some publishers will automatically include your article based on your affiliation to York, whilst for others you may have to select the appropriate option in the publisher's system when submitting.